yjs/yjs/examples/IwcJson.md

 ```

+Did you notice that you always set immutable objects if you set properties like this?
+Even if the default is 'mutable'.
+If you want to work with mutable objects you have to work with .val().

 One last thing.
 You are only allowed to set properties like this `yatta.value = o`.
-I can't observe if you overwrite object references `yatta = "Awesome"`.
+Yatta can't observe if you overwrite object references `yatta = "Awesome"`.

 ```js